-Today I’m going to show you how to make a complete Smart Mirror.
+Today I’m going to show you how to make a complete DIY Smart Mirror.

-In fact, after reading this guide you will be able to make your own with no real expertise in woodworking or programming (unless you want to).
+In fact, after reading this guide you will be able to make your own with no real expertise.
+That’s right, you don’t need woodworking or programming to make one (unless you want to).

 Possible Features & Capabilities